Joel-Milligan/chust/README.md

 ## Tasks

+- Fix checkmates in go depth
-- UCI
+- Enough UCI to play on Lichess
-- Basic AI
+- alpha-beta pruning
+- Look into opening books
+- Look into endgame tablebases
 - Pre-compute lookup tables for moves
 - Algebraic notation
 - PGN